keyshade-xyz/keyshade/docs/contributing-to-keyshade/running-things-locally/running-the-api.md

 pnpm run dev:api
 ```

-- Whenever you need to reset the database, use this command:
+- There might be a case when you would like to create a completely fresh copy of the database.
+In that case, you might use the reset command:

 ```bash
 pnpm run db:reset